Cheating on Our 5th Marriage Anniversary Cost My Husband $100 Million Overnight!

 Two minutes later private security knocked.
 Tony, the same guard who’s walked Dad’s properties since I was in high school, stepped inside.
 “Ten minutes to pack a bag, sir.”

-Mark screamed that the house was his.
+Mark shouted that the house was his.
 That the buildings were his.
-He lunged toward me; Tony pinned him to the wall in one smooth motion.
+He rushed toward me; Tony held him against the wall in one smooth motion.
 “Section 4, Paragraph C,” I told him quietly.
 “You forfeit everything.”

 I kept the rescue mutt we adopted together.
 I kept the keys to the company Porsche—technically fleet property, now mine since I’m the sole remaining partner.